-Most roadside campgrounds generate a thriving cottage industry with locals selling little bundles of firewood to campers.
+Most roadside campgrounds generate a thriving cottage industry with locals selling little bundles of camp firewood.
 That’s good for the local economy.
-You also have to be careful about transporting firewood these days, when invasive and highly damaging species like the highly damagingAsian longhorn beetle can get a free ride
+You also have to be careful about transporting firewood these days, when invasive insect pest species like the highly damagingAsian longhorn beetle can get a free ride

-Turning dead trees and limbs into firewood takes some manual labor and tools.
+Turning dead trees and limbs into camp firewood takes some manual labor and tools.
 With the right saws and axes, we can cut, split, and stack a fairly serious pile of wood in short order and have a ball doing it.
 Over the years, we’ve tested about every variety of woodcutting implement and have settled on what we think is the best.

-To cut wood up to the diameter of your fist (which is plenty large enough for campfire use) we use a folding Sven Saw, the original model with the 21” blade folds to 24″ x 1 3/4″ x 5/8″ with the frame acting as a sheath for the blade, and weighs less than a pound.
+To cut wood up to the diameter of your fist (which is plenty large enough for camp firewood use) we use a folding Sven Saw, the original model with the 21” blade folds to 24″ x 1 3/4″ x 5/8″ with the frame acting as a sheath for the blade, and weighs less than a pound.
 If you need to save a few ounces you can try the 15” model.
 A sharp Sven saw feels good in the hand and cuts wood amazingly well.
-Just make sure to get the blade resharpened professionally, or replace it every couple of years,
+Just make sure to get the blade resharpened professionally, or replace it every couple of years.